 For those of you who like to celebrate Christmas in the Old-World way, this is the perfect excuse to gorge yourselves on hearty, home-cooked, multi-course dinners.
 It’s a time for luxuriating your senses, spending time with friends and family, roasting a beast of a bird and cracking out some fantastic wines to pair with all that lovely food.

-If you’re tempted to party this year like it’s England in 1895, and want impress your friends and family with all the trimmings (or if you just fancy getting in touch with your roots and having a great homely Christmas), then The Wine Gallery has all the answers you’re looking for.
+If you’re tempted to party this year like it’s England in 1895, and want impress your friends and family with all the trimmings (or if you just fancy getting in touch with your roots and having a great homely Christmas), then Good Pair Days has all the answers you’re looking for.
 Christmas dinners are supposed to be about excess, warmth, and more than a touch of showing off… so what better way to achieve that than by sorting out some amazing wine pairings for a traditional festive fiesta?

 If this sounds good to you (and to be honest, we can’t see why it wouldn’t…), then check out our ultimate traditional Christmas wine and food pairing guide.
 See you under the mistletoe!

 OK - let’s get one thing straight.
 If you’re going to imagine for a moment that your streets are littered with snowmen and the mercury in your thermometer has plummeted, then red wines are going to be the order of the day.
 After all, what’s more cosy and warming than a top bottle of red?

 To kick things off, it’s a great idea to have one of those all-day red wines, which is going to go well with pretty much everything you eat, and which is going to bring big smiles all round.
 A top-end Pinot Noir would be the one we’d reach for in this case.